Trainline: A Recent IPO That Should Be Avoided On Valuation Concerns And A Complete Exit From Existing Shareholders

 Trainline’s financial year ends in February, and the company has recently reported on its financial results of the first half of the current financial year (which ended in August).

 Trainline’s booking systems accounted for 1.84B GBP in total ticket sales and the company’s cut of those sales was approximately 129M GBP.
-So while the total monetary value of the tickets that were sold increased by 19%, Trainline’s attributable revenue increased by 29% while the adjusted EBITDA doubled so it’s not too difficult to understand why the market was quite enthusiast about the prospects of Trainline.
+So while the total monetary value of the tickets that were sold increased by 19%, Trainline’s attributable revenue increased by 29% while the adjusted EBITDA doubled.
+So it’s not too difficult to understand why the market was quite enthusiastic about the prospects of Trainline.

 Source: financial results